-On July 26, 2022, the HC&C Committee adopted the Severance Plan, which replaced the Termination Benefits Agreements for each of the Named Executives.
+As of June 30, 2023, each of the Named Executives, other than Mr. Williams, was a participant in the Severance Plan.
 Under the Severance Plan, change in control has the meaning given it under the Company's 2015 Equity Incentive Plan, which defines change in control as (i) an acquisition of 20% or more of the stock of the Company, (ii) when individuals who make up the Board, or individuals who join the Board who were approved in advance by at lease a majority of the incumbent Board, cease to constitute at least a majority of the Board, (iii) consummation of a transaction where persons who were stockholders immediately prior to the transaction own 50% or less of the voting power after the transaction, (iv) consummation of a transaction where less than a majority of members of the resulting Board following the transaction were members of the Board who approved the transaction, or (v) approval by the stockholders of a liquidation of the Company or sale of all or substantially all of the Company's assets.
 The Severance Plan provides a lump sum cash payment severance benefit for the Chief Executive Officer equal to 200% of the Chief Executive Officer's annual salary and target annual incentive bonus.
 The Severance Plan provides a lump sum cash payment severance benefit for the Named Executives other than the Chief Executive Officer equal to 150% of the Named Executive's annual salary and target annual incentive bonus.
 These cash benefits are paid in a lump sum payment within 60 days following the executive's termination.
-In addition, Named Executives will receive a lump sum prorated amount of target annual bonus for the current fiscal year and welfare benefit consisting of payments equal to the cost of health benefit continuation premiums for 18 months.
+In addition, the Named Executives will receive a lump sum prorated amount of target annual bonus for the current fiscal year and welfare benefit consisting of payments equal to the cost of health benefit continuation premiums for 18 months.
 The termination benefits under the Severance Plan will be paid only upon a termination of the Named Executive by the Company without "Cause" or by the Named Executive for "Good Reason" (both as defined in the Severance Plan) during the 90 days prior to and the two years following any change in control (i.e., "double trigger").